Bill wrote me…

 UPDATE: Linda is looking for the Swedish spelling of this rhyme.
 If anyone can help her out, please comment below.
 Thanks in advance! -Lisa

 This article was posted on Tuesday, September 27th, 2005 at 3:01 pm and is filed under Danish, Languages, Nursery Rhymes, Questions, Sweden, Swedish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply